NogginBops/SKON/Spec/SKEMA v1 Spec.md

 A map is written as Key-Value pairs where the key represents the expected SKON key and the value is a data type.

+SKEMA keys are written with the same rules as SKON.

 The data type is not restricted to [Type](#type) and can contain other Maps and [Arrays](#arrays) too.

 #### Examples